ajh17/Vimmy-The-Pooh/README.md

 Vimmy-The-Pooh
 ==============

-    Piglet: "Oh Pooh, we will be friends forever, won't we?"
+    Piglet: "Oh Pooh, We will live inside Vim forever, won't we?"

     Vimmy the Pooh: "Even longer"